-Because Holdings possesses a majority of the voting power of our stock, we are a controlled company under NYSE rules.
-Under NYSE rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain NYSE corporate governance requirements, including the requirement that:
+When Holdings possessed a majority of the voting power of our stock, we were a controlled company under NYSE rules.
+Under NYSE rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain NYSE corporate governance requirements, including the requirements that:

-- we have a board of directors that is composed of a majority of "independent directors," as defined under the NYSE rules; - we have a compensation committee that is composed entirely of independent directors; and - we have a nominating and corporate governance committee that is composed entirely of independent directors.
+- · we have a board of directors that is composed of a majority of "independent directors," as defined under the NYSE rules; - we have a compensation committee that is composed entirely of independent directors; and - we have a nominating and corporate governance committee that is composed entirely of independent directors.

-Notwithstanding our status as a controlled company, we remain subject to the NYSE corporate governance requirement that our Audit Committee be composed entirely of independent directors.
+Regardless of whether we are a controlled company, we remain subject to the NYSE corporate governance requirement that our Audit Committee be composed entirely of independent directors.
 We currently have a majority of independent directors on our Board.
-In addition, our Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee each consist of entirely of independent directors under the NYSE bright line rules, and our Audit Committee consists of entirely independent directors under Rule 10A-3 of the Exchange Act.
-We may in the future, however, rely on the exemptions afforded to controlled companies described above.
-Upon ceasing to be a controlled company, if not in compliance with the independence requirements applicable to non-controlled companies, we intend to take all action necessary to comply with the NYSE rules, including appointing a majority of independent directors to our Board and ensuring we have a compensation committee and a nominating and governance committee, each composed entirely of independent directors, subject to a permitted "phase-in" period.
+In addition, our Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee each consist entirely of independent directors under the NYSE bright line rules, and our Audit Committee consists of entirely independent directors under Rule 10A-3 of the Exchange Act.
+Although we are no longer a controlled company at this time, we may in the future, however, rely on the exemptions afforded to controlled companies described above, if we regain controlled company status in the future.
+We intend to continue to take all action necessary to comply with the NYSE rules, including maintaining a majority of independent directors to our Board and ensuring we have a compensation committee and a nominating and governance committee, each composed entirely of independent directors, subject to a permitted "phase-in" period.